jgato/jgato/random_docs/rhacm_lifecycle_mamangement_operators.md

 We keep Policies to inform, so, for demoing we can manually force them when needed.
 We also get rid of the `ztp-deploy-wave` annotation.
 Therefore, TALM will ignore these `Policies` and we can just manage them with the RHACM Governance API.

-Which clusters are affected by these two `Policie`?.
+Which clusters are affected by these two `Policies`?.
 We use the `PlacementBindings` and the `PlacementRules`.
 Basically, any of our clusters with the label `common`:

 ```yaml
 ---